Preventing sight loss

 - help support new community projects and look at developing services

-In April 2019, we asked adults with sight loss in Barnsley to fill in our survey for the Vision Strategy Action Plan.
+In April 2019, we asked adults with sight loss in Barnsley to fill in our survey.
+This was for the Vision Strategy Action Plan.
 94 questionnaires were completed.

-We also asked adults to attend our Your Sight Matters event on Saturday 11 May 2019 at Barnsley Town Hall to talk about services that could help people with sight loss.
+We also asked adults to attend our Your Sight Matters event on Saturday 11 May 2019 at Barnsley Town Hall.
+This was to talk about services that could help people with sight loss.
 28 adults with sight loss attended the event and gave their views.

 What we did with your feedback

-Read our report which explains what you said to us and what we did or are hoping to do with your help.
+Read our report.
+It explains what you said to us and what we did or are hoping to do with your help.

 Thank you for your help with the survey and engagement event and your continued support.
-It is very much appreciated.
 Your help is vital to any improvements made in Barnsley.